25punam/order-system/README.md

 - Orders are stored with references to Users and Products.
 - The project uses Django as the backend framework.
 - The database for Users, Orders, and Products is stored in separate `.db` files.
-- Additional functionalities like multi-threaded insertion are implemented in tasks.py.